Jeffrey P. Moran

 Modern US history; cultural and intellectual history; history of education; public health; religion; evolution; sexuality.

 Professor Moran regularly teaches the second half of the U.S. history survey, weaving rebellion, popular culture, racial “mongrelization,”sex, and gender relations thoroughly into the warp and woof of our more conventional historical tapestry.
 He has advised over fifteen senior honors theses and numerous doctoral dissertations on subjects that have ranged from the cultural impact of old age, to Midwestern segregation, to student-led sexual education, to Robert Penn Warren as historian, and a shiny assortment of other fascinating investigations.
-He is eager for more.
+As of 2021, Moran is not accepting new graduate advisees.” .
 He regularly teaches an undergraduate seminar on the 1960s, and graduate research seminars.

 - HIST 391: Topics in: Making of Modern America, 1900-1950 (Honors)